 The Model Context Protocol has created standardized communication between AI assistants and enterprise data sources.
 However, deploying MCPs at enterprise scale introduces challenges: authentication across multiple identity providers, compliance audit trails, security guardrails, and operational monitoring.

 MCP gateways address these challenges by providing centralized infrastructure that transforms individual MCP servers into governed, observable, production-ready services.
-Without gateway infrastructure, organizations face scattered credentials, limited visibility into AI agent actions, and compliance gaps that regulatory frameworks require enterprises to close.
+Without gateway infrastructure, organizations face scattered credentials, limited visibility into AI agent actions, and governance gaps that enterprises need to close.

 Why Gateway Infrastructure Matters